zorael/kameloso/README.md

 ## Prerequisites

 You need a D compiler and the [**dub**](https://code.dlang.org/download) package manager.
 There are three compilers available; see [here](https://wiki.dlang.org/Compilers) for an overview.
 You need one based on D version **2.076** or later (September 2017).
-You will also need more than 4 Gb of free memory to build all features (Linux, excluding tests).
+You will also need more than 4 Gb of free memory to build all features (Linux debug, excluding tests).

 **kameloso** can be built using the reference compiler [**dmd**](https://dlang.org/download.html) and the LLVM-based [**ldc**](https://github.com/ldc-developers/ldc/releases).
 The stable release of the GCC-based [**gdc**](https://gdcproject.org/downloads) is currently too old to be used.